Owens & Minor Sues Anthem Over Mismanaging Health Plan, Lack of Transparency

 Owens alleges the BlueCard program led to inflated costs and a lack of transparency, keeping the plan sponsor in the dark about the true cost structure of the plan.

 The current lawsuit is intended to recover its losses and “claw back” Anthem’s “ill-gotten” gains, according to the filing.
 Owens is represented by Commonwealth Law Group, and representation for Anthem has not yet been named.
-Anthem did not immediately respond to a request for comment.
+A spokesperson at Anthem said they will not comment on active litigation.

 With a plan sponsor suing its third-party administrator, this case differs from previous health benefits-related lawsuits filed by participants against plan sponsors, including against Wells Fargo & Co. and Johnson & Johnson.